 13. “My gratitude is all yours.”

-- Explanation & Nuance: This phrase is a slightly more poetic and dedicated way to express thanks.
-It sounds intentional and eloquent, as if you are directing 100% of your thankful feelings to that one person.
+- Explanation & Nuance: A slightly more poetic and dedicated way to express thanks, as if you are directing 100% of your thankful feelings to one person.

 - Tone: Eloquent, Formal, Dedicated.